Share This Page

 The Restaurant of Mistaken Orders

-A story about an unusual restaurant in Japan that serves a wonderful lesson in dementia along with delicious food.
+Watch a story about an unusual restaurant in Japan, which serves a wonderful lesson in dementia along with delicious food.
 (Video)

 Notify of